knpuniversity/oo/knpu/episode1/private-access.md

 The reason we did this, is that when you have a public property there's no way to control who sets it from the outside.
-Anyone could have set the strength and they could have set it to any crazy string, negative number or something else that doesn't make sense and we don't have any control over that.
+Anyone could have set the strength and they could have set it to any crazy string, negative number or bad Star Wars character none of which make any sense.
 As soon as you make it private it means that outsiders are going to have to call public methods, and this gives us a cool opportunity to run a check inside of here to say, "Hey!
 Is the strength a number?
 If not, let's throw an error."

 In `setStrength` we'll put in an if statement with the is numeric function, and if it's not numeric then we're going to throw a new exception with a helpful message.
 In case you